ChillFish8/Async-PyO3-Examples/README.md

 For that, we're missing a key element that lies in deep in the guts of asyncio, because just like with any magic, there's a trick, and to find it, we have to take a look behind the scenes.

-That missing piece of the puzzle is, well, the `Future`.
+That missing piece of the puzzle is - well - the `Future`.
 Not the Rust one, the [`asyncio.Future`](https://docs.python.org/3.8/library/asyncio-future.html#asyncio.Future).

-In essence, if you think of the async call stack as a tree, the Futures are always the leafs.
+In essence, if you think of the async call stack as a tree, the Futures are always the leaves.
 They represent the very moment where you are about to wait for an I/O operation, and you want to tell the async loop "Alright, I can't go any further now, could you please put my parent task on hold?
 **Someone will *call* you *back* when I'm ready to proceed**"